-For over 33 years, DataCenter has provided information invaluable to the development of movements for progressive social change, including those related to U.S. foreign policy, economic justice around the world, globalization, environmentalism and environmental justice, criminal justice, and youth organizing.
+For over 38 years, DataCenter has provided information invaluable to the development of movements for progressive social change, including those related to U.S. foreign policy, economic justice, globalization, environmentalism and environmental justice, criminal justice, and youth organizing.

 - The DataCenter, an activist library and publication center, was founded by Jon Frappier, Fred Goff, Loretta and Harry Strharsky and forty activist, organizer and student volunteers in affiliation with the North American Congress on Latin America (NACLA) in 1977.
-It’s mission was to address the political economy and the injustice of class inequities worldwide, and to provide actionable information to those in frontline organizations engaged in those struggles for justice.
+Its mission was to address the political economy and the injustice of class inequities worldwide, and to provide actionable information to those in front line organizations engaged in struggles for justice.

 - Most of the work–goodwill, sweat of brow and political discussion–was done by volunteers.
 They organized and indexed information, and consolidated various collections of data in DataCenter’s Oakland office.

-- Through Corporate Profile Project, a fee-for-service research service for the United Nations Center on Transnational Corporations, DataCenter helped popularize the analysis of glbal reach of transnational corporations in extracting wealth around the world.
+- Through Corporate Profile Project, a fee-for-service research service for the United Nations Center on Transnational Corporations, DataCenter helped popularize the analysis of the global reach of transnational corporations in extracting wealth around the world.
 Today, this pattern of wealth extraction is called “globalization.”

-The work of DataCenter and its affliates Information Services on Latin America (ISLA) and Third World Resources included:
+The work of DataCenter and its affiliates Information Services on Latin America (ISLA) and Third World Resources included: